Yellow-bellied slider: Lifespan

 The lifespan of yellow-bellied sliders is over 30 years in the wild, and over 40 years in captivity.

 Since yellow-bellied sliders are long-lived organisms, they require high survivorship to maintain stable populations.
 They are particularly susceptible to negative effects associated with anthropogenic habitat modification such as increased presence of human-subsidized predators and increased road mortality.
 Recruitment could also be decreased in populations in highly urbanized areas due to a decrease in habitat connectivity and potential nesting sites.
+Due to their long lifespan, yellow-bellied sliders are particularly vulnerable to pollution.
+Chemicals that build up in their environments build up in their bodies and cause negative health effects once the toxins reach a critical level.